Davidevlops/JS-DSA/graph-algorithms.md

 const pathToD = getShortestPath(result.previous, 'D');
 console.log('Shortest path to D:', pathToD); // Shortest path to D: [ 'A', 'C', 'D' ]

-Bellman-Ford Algorithm: Bellman-Ford Algorithm finds the shortest path from a single starting point (the source node) to all other nodes in a graph.
-Its key advantage and differentiator is that it can handle graphs where edge weights can be negative.

-Furthermore, and crucially, Bellman-Ford can detect the presence of negative weight cycles—a cycle where the total sum of the edge weights is negative.
-Such a cycle is a problem because you could traverse it infinitely, making the total path cost negatively infinite.

-A Detailed Walkthrough with an Example
-        (A)
-       /   \
-     4/     \2
-     /       \
-    /         \
- (B)---(-1)--->(C)